-I posted recently that I cannot believe I’m already having to look at school options for my (almost) 2-year-old daughter.
+I posted recently that I cannot believe I’m already having to look at school options for my daughter.
 Wasn’t it just yesterday that I was walking her home from the hospital to our little apartment in NYC?

 We are very fortunate that our area offers so many options for our kids in both the private vs public school sector.
 But which one is truly ‘better’?

 I reached out to Alan Stob, Chief Operating Officer at Grandview Preparatory School, to get some clarity on this debate.

 Private vs Public School Debate: Why is it good to have the private school option, especially in Boca Raton?

 Choosing a school for your child is a very personal decision and we are lucky in Boca to have many different options.